OverviewClick to Open

 Advance your Mandarin language skills in Shanghai, the fast-paced global hub known for its futuristic skyscrapers and fascinating mix of multicultural influences.

-You’ll get together with peers from local high schools twice a week to hang out, play basketball or Frisbee, go to a concert, or visit a museum.
+Outside the classroom, you’ll get together with peers for organized activities like sports, calligraphy, dumpling-making, and Chinese trivia nights.
 Along with forging new friendships, you’ll rapidly improve your Mandarin conversational skills in an authentic setting – something you just can’t replicate back home in a language lab!

 60 hours of instruction in Mandarin Chinese by CIEE professors